Sabathia leaves with injury; Young rallies Angels past Yanks

+Just when CC Sabathia was pitching like an ace again, the big left-hander got hurt.

-Yankees pitcher CC Sabathia exited early with a strained left hamstring, and Eric Young Jr. rallied the Los Angeles Angels to a 3-2 victory in 11 innings that snapped New York's six-game winning streak Tuesday night.
+Sabathia exited early with a strained left hamstring, and Eric Young Jr. rallied the Los Angeles Angels to a 3-2 victory in 11 innings that snapped the New York Yankees' six-game winning streak Tuesday night.

-New York manager Joe Girardi said he anticipates Sabathia is headed to the disabled list, a disappointing blow for the AL East leaders with the big left-hander pitching his best ball in years.
+Yankees manager Joe Girardi said he anticipates Sabathia is headed to the disabled list, a disappointing blow for the AL East leaders with the 2007 AL Cy Young Award winner on his best run in years.

-Sabathia left after four innings and said he will have an MRI on Wednesday.
+Sabathia, who had won five straight starts, felt his hamstring grab on his second-to-last pitch in the fourth.
+He finished the inning but then came out of the game and expects to have an MRI on Wednesday.

+"It's sore," he said.
+"It just happened.
+Hopefully I'll wake up tomorrow and it will feel a lot better."

-Young tied the score at 2 with a solo homer off Tyler Clippard in the eighth and drove home the winning run with a sharp infield single off the leg of reliever Ben Heller with two outs in the 11th.
+Young tied the score with a solo homer off Tyler Clippard in the eighth and drove home the winning run with a sharp infield single off the leg of reliever Ben Heller with two outs in the 11th.

+"I just try to keep it simple as possible and just get the barrel on the ball," Young said.
+"I was fortunate enough to hit it up the middle."

 Young has three homers in 15 major league games this season, equaling his total from the previous four years combined.
+He was called up when the Angels lost star outfielder Mike Trout to thumb surgery last month.

+"He's getting an opportunity and making the most of it," Angels manager Mike Scioscia said.
+"He's getting big hits."

-With the bases loaded in the top of the 11th, Keynan Middleton (2-0) induced consecutive popups from Chris Carter and Brett Gardner to earn the win.
+With the bases loaded in the top of the 11th, rookie Keynan Middleton (2-0) induced consecutive popups from Chris Carter and Brett Gardner to earn the win.

 In an unusual streak, the Angels improved to 11-0 on Tuesdays.